Upper Dublin School District: Overview

 The school district operates four elementary schools, one middle school, and one high school, and serves students in grades K-12.
 The professional staff has an average of 16 years teaching experience and approximately 85% hold advanced degrees.
 The Upper Dublin School District is a separate governmental body from Upper Dublin Township, and is guided by the statutes of the Commonwealth of Pennsylvania.
-It has a Board of Directors elected by the residents with the power to levy taxes within state guidelines.
-A superintendent is in charge of day-to-day operations as well as strategic planning.
-The District offices are located at 1580 Fort Washington Avenue, Maple Glen, PA 19002.
+It has a board of directors elected by the residents with the power to levy taxes within state guidelines.
+A superintendent, currently Laurie J. Smith, is in charge of day-to-day operations as well as strategic planning.
+The district offices are located at 1580 Fort Washington Avenue, Maple Glen, PA 19002.

 Class sizes of in major subject areas across the district are between 22 and 32 students.
 Facilities available to the district include a planetarium, technology labs, modern computerized libraries, and Robbins Park, a 38-acre nature preserve for environmental studies.
 The district also has subject area coordinators and supervisors, and Special Education programs running in all buildings.